 Our primary loan modification initiatives include HAMP, a modification initiative under the Making Home Affordable Program, and our proprietary standard and streamlined modification initiatives.
-The number of HAMP-eligible borrowers has declined in recent years and completed HAMP modifications represented only 14% of our modifications completed in 2014.
+The number of HAMP-eligible borrowers has declined in recent years and completed HAMP modifications represented only 10% of our modifications completed in 2015.
 After a servicer determines that the borrower's hardship is not temporary in nature, we require that servicers first evaluate borrowers for eligibility under a workout option before considering foreclosure.
 Not all borrowers facing foreclosure will be eligible for a modification.
 We work with servicers to ensure that borrowers who do not qualify for a modification or who fail to successfully complete the required trial period are provided with alternative home retention options or a foreclosure prevention alternative.

 Program guidance for the majority of our modifications, including HAMP, directs servicers either to cancel or to convert trial modifications to permanent modifications after three or four timely payments, depending on the borrower's circumstances.
-During 2014, we completed approximately 123,000 modifications representing 75% of the trials initiated in the 12 month period ending September 30, 2014, compared with 160,000 completed modifications in 2013 representing 80% of the trials initiated in the 12 month period ending September 30, 2013.
-As of December 31, 2014, there were approximately 40,400 borrowers in the trial modification period.
+During 2015, we completed approximately 94,000 modifications representing 67% of the trials initiated in the 12 month period ending September 30, 2015, compared with 123,000 completed modifications in 2014 representing 75% of the trials initiated in the 12 month period ending September 30, 2015, compared with 123,000 completed modifications in 2014 representing 75% of the trials initiated in the 12 month period ending September 30, 2014.
+As of December 31, 2015, there were approximately 29,600 borrowers in the trial modification period.

 In addition, we continue to focus on foreclosure alternatives for borrowers who are unable to retain their homes.
 Foreclosure alternatives may be more appropriate if the borrower has experienced a significant adverse change in financial condition due to events such as unemployment or reduced income, divorce, or unexpected issues like medical bills and is therefore no longer able to make the required mortgage payments.
 To avoid foreclosure and satisfy the first-lien mortgage obligation, our servicers work with a borrower to accept a deed-in-lieu of foreclosure, whereby the borrower voluntarily signs over the title to their property to the servicer, or to sell the home prior to foreclosure in a short sale, whereby the borrower sells the home for less than the full amount owed to Fannie Mae under the mortgage loan.
 These alternatives are designed to reduce our credit losses while helping borrowers avoid having to go through a foreclosure.
-We work to obtain the highest price possible for the properties sold in short sales and, in 2014, we received net sales proceeds from our short sale transactions equal to 72% of the loans' unpaid principal balance, compared with 67% in 2013.
+We work to obtain the highest price possible for the properties sold in short sales and, in 2015, we received net sales proceeds from our short sale transactions equal to 73% of the loans' unpaid principal balance, compared with 72% in 2014.
 The existence of a second lien may limit our ability to provide borrowers with loan workout options, particularly those that are part of our foreclosure prevention efforts; however, we are not required to contact a second lien holder to obtain their approval prior to providing a borrower with a loan modification.

-Table 40 displays statistics on our single-family loan workouts that were completed, by type.
+Table 38 displays statistics on our single-family loan workouts that were completed, by type.
 These statistics include loan modifications but do not include trial modifications, loans to certain borrowers who have received bankruptcy relief that are classified as TDRs, or repayment or forbearance plans that have been initiated but not completed.

-Table 40: Statistics on Single-Family Loan Workouts
+Table 38: Statistics on Single-Family Loan Workouts